<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 Ask more (good) questions.
 Listeners can guide conversations by asking questions that benefit the speaker.
 Good salespeople are thoughtful about what the speaker needs help with most (often being more of an expert in the problem and solutions) and crafting a question that would lead the speaker to search for an answer.

 Summarize.
 At proper intervals during the conversation and at the end, summarize what the speaker shared, the needs they brought to light, the solutions they convinced themselves they needed, and ask for the opportunity to show them those solutions (if you offer them).
 If you don't offer those solutions, say so.
-If you know who might, help them get connected (e.g. send intro email, help them find the contact info on a website, etc.)
+If you know who might, help them get connected (e.g. send an intro email, help them find the contact info on a website, etc.)

 Reflect.
 Plan buffers between calls so that when you finish a conversation, you can reflect on what you heard and learned.
 This will allow you to determine if there are any missed opportunities such as moments you missed potential leads or moments when you remained silent versus asking questions.